Austinomilado/HR-Employee-Distribution/README.md

 ### Summary of Findings

-* There are more male employees
+1. **Gender Distribution:** There are generally more male employees, with a fairly balanced gender distribution across departments, though male employees outnumber female employees overall.

-* White race is the most dominant while Native Hawaiian or other pacific islander are the least dominant.
+2. **Ethnicity:** The White race is the most dominant, while Native Hawaiian or other Pacific Islander are the least dominant.

-* The youngest employee is 20 years old and the oldest is 57 years old
-* 5 age groups were created (21-27, 28-37, 35-47, 42-57, 49-67).
-A large number of employees were between 28-37 followed by 42-57 while the smallest group was 49-67.
+3. **Age Distribution:** Employees span from 20 to 57 years old, with the majority falling within the 28-37 and 42-57 age groups.
+The smallest age group is 49-67.

-* A large number of employees work at the headquarters versus remotely.
+4. **Work Location:** A large number of employees work at the headquarters compared to remotely.

-* The average length of employment for terminated employees is around 8 years.
+5. **Termination:** The average length of employment for terminated employees is around 8 years, with Engineering and Accounting departments experiencing the highest turnover rates, while Legal and Auditing departments have the lowest turnover rates.

-* The gender distribution across departments is fairly balanced but there are generally more male than female employees.
-* The Engineering department has the highest turnover rate followed by Accounting.
-The least turn over rate are in the Legal and Auditing departments.
-* A large number of employees come from the state of Ohio.
+6. **Location:** A significant portion of employees come from the state of Ohio.

-* The net change in employees has increased over the years, while the change in Termination has decreased over the years.
+7. **Employee Trends:** The net change in employees has increased over the years, while the change in termination has decreased over the years.

-* The average tenure for each department is about 9 years with Sales and Services having the highest, While Human Resources and business Development having the lowest.
+8. **Tenure:** The average tenure for each department is about 9 years, with Sales and Services having the highest tenure, while Human Resources and Business Development have the lowest.

 ### Recommendation